 In particular, if the same signal is fed to each transmit antenna but with appropriate relative delays, the signals received in a far field location in a particular direction may be aligned in time resulting in a received voltage that is N{ANT} times the voltage that would have been received from an individual antenna, where N{ANT} is the number of transmit antennas.
-In that case the received power would be N{ANT}^2 times the power that would have been received from an individual antenna because power is proportional to the square of voltage.
+In that case the received power would be N{ANT}^2 times the power that would have been received from an individual antenna, the power that would have been received from an individual antenna because power is proportional to the square of voltage.
 On the other hand, if the transmitted signals are independent of one another, they do not combine constructively and the total received power would be simply N{ANT} times the power that would have been received from an individual antenna.
 Thus, by transmitting signals that are identical but delaying them appropriately so that they align in time in a particular direction, an array gain of $N{ANT}^2/N{ANT} = N{ANT}$ is achieved.
-In decibels, the additional gain is $10 \log{10}(N{ANT})$ dB.
+In decibels, the additional gain is 10 log10(N{ANT}) dB.